THE FINAL REPORT

 ENFORCING THE COURT'S PERMANENT INJUNCTION

-Though being deprived of our constitutional right to earn an honest living, the Ninth U.S. Circuit Court of Appeals recognized a “presumption of inadequacy”, or the belief that there was no amount of money that could justly compensate us from the deprivation of this basic constitutional right.
+Though we were deprived of our constitutional right to earn an honest living, the Ninth U.S. Circuit Court of Appeals recognized a “presumption of inadequacy”, or the belief that there was no amount of money that could justly compensate us from the deprivation of this basic constitutional right.
 So instead of being awarded cash, we were awarded a permanent injunction that enjoined or prohibited the defendants from enforcing Business and Professions Code section 8555(g) against us.
-As long as we engaged in live trapping, maintained liability insurance and didn't apply pesticides in structures we would be permanently exempted from all regulations found in the Structural Pest Control Act.
+As long as we engaged in non-pesticide control of vertebrate pests in or on structures and we maintained liability insurance we would remain permanently exempted from all regulations found in California's Structural Pest Control Act (also known as Business and Professions Code of Regulations, Sections 8500 - 8599).

 Just a few years had passed when some of our members started complaining that they were getting Cease and Desist Warning Letters from the Structural Pest Control Board claiming that they had violated sections 8555(g) and 8550 requiring Branch 2 licensure.
 Since this seemed to be a clear violation of the court order, I decided to look into the matter and then issue this final report to determine what the membership wanted to do, if anything, to enforce the court order and stop the defendants from committing further violations of the permanent injunction.